CS3219-AY2425S1/cs3219-ay2425s1-project-g38/README.md

       | FRONTEND_PORT | Port to run the frontend service | 3000 |
 3. Run `docker-compose up` to start the frontend service.

-## Building your own Docker iamges
+## Building your own Docker images

 1. cd into the any of the service directories (question-service, user-service, frontend/peerprep)
 2. Run `docker build -t "<image-name>" .` to build the Docker image.